Plutoberth/SonyHeadphonesClient/README.md

 There are two platform dependent parts in the code - the GUI and Bluetooth communication.

-For the GUI, you need to copy the relevant parts from ImGui.
+For the GUI, you need to copy the relevant parts from Dear ImGui.

 For Bluetooth, you need to implement `IBluetoothConnector` for your desired platform.